joogps/SlideOverCard/README.md

 There's also the `SOCDismissButton()` view.
 This view will create the default dismiss button icon used for the card (based on https://github.com/joogps/ExitButton).
 </details>

+## Demo
+You can check out a demo project for this package in the [`demo`](https://github.com/joogps/SlideOverCard/tree/demo) branch of this repository.